python-pillow/Pillow/docs/handbook/writing-your-own-file-decoder.rst

 **state**
   An ImagingCodecStateInstance, will be set by Pillow.
-The **context** member is an opaque struct that can be used by the decoder to store any format spefific state or options.
+The **context** member is an opaque struct that can be used by the decoder to store any format specific state or options.

 **handles_eof**
   UNDONE, set if your code handles EOF errors.